ben-norton/dwc-dp-transformation-utils/README.md

 # dwc-dp-transformation-utils
 Utilities for interacting with Darwin Core Data Packages

+To copy source files to project, you must checkout a copy of gbif/rs.gbif.org to a local directory and set the SRC_REPO_DIR variable in .env to the local directory.

 ## Resources
 | Title | URL                                              | Description                                                                          |
 | -- |--------------------------------------------------|--------------------------------------------------------------------------------------|